mehulagg/gitlab_test/doc/user/project/clusters/add_remove_clusters.md

 The resources created by GitLab differ depending on the type of cluster.

+NOTE: **Note:**
+GitLab will upgrade to [Helm v3](https://gitlab.com/gitlab-org/gitlab/issues/120021) in future releases which remove the need for Tiller.

 ### Important notes

 Note the following about access controls: